faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 objc_msgSend() selector name: didUnlockScreen:
 ```

 This is similar to iOS.
 However, we should note that if we are reproducing an iOS crash on the simulator, then the simulator might model the same programming error differently.
-We can get a different exception on x86 hardware than its ARM counterpart.
+We can get a different exception\index{exception} on x86 hardware than its ARM counterpart.

-Consider the following code, setup with legacy manual reference counting (MRC) instead of automatic reference counting (ARC)
+Consider the following code, setup with legacy manual reference counting (MRC)\index{software!manual reference counting} instead of automatic reference counting{software!automatic reference counting} (ARC)

 ```
 void use_sema() {